MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 Obtains diagnostic information about Misty's navigation system.

+The information in the data object for this command is primarily used by the Misty Robotics engineering and support staff to troubleshoot and root-cause issues with Misty's SLAM system.
+The contents of this data object are likely to change without notice in future system updates.

+This command is not functional with the Misty II Basic Edition.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.

-The information in the data object for this command is primarily used by the Misty Robotics engineering and support staff to troubleshoot and root-cause issues with Misty's SLAM system.
-The contents of this data object are likely to change without notice in future system updates.
 {{box op="end"}}

 Endpoint: GET &lt;robot-ip-address&gt;/api/slam/diagnostics

 Parameters

 * None

 Return Values